binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 #### What is Authentication

-Is the process of determining whether an entity (be it a person or something else) is who or what it claims to be.
+Authentication is the process of determining whether an entity (be it person or something else) is who or what it claims to be.

 Being authenticated, means the entity is known to be who or what it/he/she claims to be.

 #### What is Authorisation

-Is the process of verifying that an entity (usually requesting - be it a person or something else) has the right to a particular resource or to carry out an action, before granting the permission requested.
+Authorisation is the process of verifying that an entity (usually requesting - be it person or something else) has the right to a particular resource or to carry out an action, before granting the permission requested.

 Being authorised, means the entity has the power or right to certain privileges.